S Corporation Tax Calculator

 How to Use This Calculator

-This calculator helps you analyze tax differences between business entity types and optimize your S Corporation compensation structure:
+According to this calculator you are able to assess tax differences among types of business entities, as well as optimize your S Corporation compensation structure:

-- Select your entity type (S Corp, Sole Proprietorship, or LLC)
+- Choose S Corp, Sole Proprietorship, or an LLC

-- For S Corps, set your salary and distribution amounts
+- In S Corps, determine your salary and distributions levels

-- Enter your tax rates and other relevant information
+- Fill in your tax rates, as well as other information

-Key Benefits: S Corporations can save on self-employment taxes by allowing business owners to take a portion of their income as distributions (not subject to FICA/Medicare taxes) rather than salary.
+Key advantages: S Corporations can save self-employment taxes because business owners receive a part of income as distributions (not liability to FICA/Medicare taxes).

-Reasonable Salary Requirement: The IRS requires S Corp owners to take a "reasonable salary" based on industry standards, qualifications, and business size.
+Reasonable Salary Requirement: IRS dictates that S Corp owners must take a "reasonable salary" that depends on the industry standards, qualifications, and size of any particular business.

 Comparing Entity Types